First time buyers

 First-time buyers can be surprised by all the mortgage-related fees and charges.

-Mortgage application fees, lender valuations and stamp duty alone can start at anything from £2,000 depending on the property price - and that's before you move on to solicitor fees and surveys.
+Mortgage application fees, lender valuations and stamp duty will all add up and that's before you move on to solicitor fees and surveys.